Battle of the Sinai (1973): Background

 After Egyptian infantry had successfully crossed the canal and captured the Bar-Lev Line on October 6, Israeli forces made several counterattacks in attempts to push the Egyptians back across the Suez Canal.
 The Israelis suffered heavy losses in these attacks, and by October 9 Egyptian forces in the Sinai had managed to destroy 500 Israeli tanks.
 Following this both sides dug in.
 The Egyptians would not attack for fear of extending their forces beyond the cover of their SAM defences.

-In the Golan Heights, Israel had repelled Syrian forces and pushed into Syria itself.
+In the Golan Heights, Israel had reversed Syria’s gains and pushed into Syria itself beyond the Golan, capturing the towns of Hadhr, Khan Arnabah, and Mazraat Beit Jinn.
 By the time the Syrians, now aided by Iraqi and Jordanian expeditionary forces managed to put a halt to the Israeli advance, Israeli forces were 40 km from Damascus.
-Syrian president Hafez Al-Assad requested his Egyptian ally, Anwar El-Sadat, order an attack in the Sinai, which would draw Israeli attention away from the Syrian front.
+Syrian president Hafez al-Assad requested his Egyptian ally, Anwar El-Sadat, order an attack in the Sinai, which would draw Israeli attention away from the Syrian front.
 Sadat consented and ordered the attack.
 His war minister, Ahmed Ismail, and his chief of staff, Saad El Shazly, opposed the idea; Shazli in particular stated that for Egyptian forces to advance outside their SAM defences would mean their exposure to the Israeli Air Force, which the Egyptian Air Force was too weak to challenge.
 Sadat insisted that the attack proceed, however, and both Ahmed Ismail and Shazli had no choice but to acknowledge the order.